saltastroops/saao-shared-jenkins-library/README.md

 3. The image is pushed to a container registry.
 4. On the deployment server, the image just pushed is pulled.
 5. Still on the deployment server, docker compose is used to restart the services.
+6. Finally, the docker images on the deployment server are pruned.

 Various requirements must be met for this function.